1. Her Majesty’s Courts & Tribunals Service

 2. Northern Ireland Courts and Tribunals Service

 The Northern Ireland Courts and Tribunals Service (NICTS) is an agency of the Department of Justice for Northern Ireland.
-It provides administrative support to the Northern Ireland’s courts, i.e. the Court of Appeal, High Court, Crown Court, County Courts, Magistrates’ Courts and Coroner’s Courts.
-It also provides administrative support for tribunals, enforces civil court judgments through the Enforcement of Judgments Office; and sponsors the work of the Northern Ireland Legal Services Commission.
+It provides administrative support to the Northern Ireland’s courts, i.e. the Court of Appeal, High Court, crown court, county courts, magistrates’ courts and coroner’s courts.
+It also provides administrative support for tribunals and enforces civil court judgments through the Enforcement of Judgments Office.

 Contact details: http://www.courtsni.gov.uk/en-GB/ContactDetails/

 Proceedings in Northern Ireland are similar to those in England and Wales.
-County court proceedings are commenced by a civil bill served on the defendant.
-Judgements of civil courts are enforceable through a centralised procedure administered by the Enforcement of Judgments Office.
+High Court proceedings are commenced by a writ and county court proceedings are commenced by a civil bill or a small claims application.
+These must be served on the defendant, who will have a right to defend against the action.
+Judgments of civil courts are enforceable through a centralised procedure administered by the Enforcement of Judgments Office.

 - In Northern Ireland, the provision of legal aid is the responsibility of the Northern Ireland Legal Services Commission.
-Eligibility for legal aid in civil or criminal matters is determined by a means and merits test.
+Eligibility for legal aid in most types of civil or criminal matters is determined by a means and merits test.